Are you looking for the best mouser cat breeds to take care of your rodent problem?

 People consider them a working breed due to their solid body, superb hunting skills, and endurance.
 They’re also street-smart, adventurous, and easy-going.

-Moreover, Domestic Shorthairs are among the healthiest cat breeds due to their mixed parentage and hybrid vigor.
+Moreover, domestic cat breeds are among the healthiest cat breeds due to their mixed parentage and hybrid vigor.

 They’re also less likely to be stolen or “rescued” from your yard.